MLB makes slight moves as threat to openers intensifies

 The Cardinals’ Paul Goldschmidt, the Yankees’ Jameson Taillon, the Reds’ Sonny Gray, the Royals’ Whit Merrifield, the Twins’ Taylor Rogers, the Brewers’ Brent Suter and the Mets’ Brandon Nimmo also were among the players at bargaining in Roger Dean Stadium, the vacant spring training home of St. Louis and the Miami Marlins.

 The site of negotiations is about 3 miles from the home of Scherzer, among the eight players on the union’s executive subcommittee.
-The Astros’ Jason Castro also attended from the executive subcommittee
+Lindor and the Astros’ Jason Castro also attended from the executive subcommittee

 Clark and the players conferred with Bruce Meyer, the union’s chief negotiator, in the right field parking lot before entering the ballpark.